 Step 2: Double click on the document you would like to recover or choose to Save as...
 It will recover the document up to the previous autosave point.

 If a Document Recovery screen does not pop up, you can search for documents manually.
 Here’s how:

 Step 2: Under the File Tab, select “Recent”.

 Step 3: At the bottom of the menu you will see a “Recover Unsaved Documents” tool.
 Click this and browse through to see if you can find the document you are looking for.

-Method 4: Search for Temporary Files
+Method 4: Look into Temporary Files for Deleted Documents

 Step 1: Open My Computer, press F10, and ensure that you are able to see hidden files and folders.
 Close My Computer.

 Step 2: Open Windows Search.